centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 ## Job groups

-Job groups are used to manage user access to reports & mail publication
+Job groups are used to manage user access to reports and mail publication

 ### Job group list